ztsv-av/unilu_msc_ds/README.md

 The `thesis/` directory contains master’s thesis materials, including:

-- Final thesis document
+- Final thesis document.
-- Thesis presentation slides
+- Thesis presentation slides.
-- Presentation notes
+- Presentation notes.

-The `pandoc/` directory contains configuration files and scripts used for document generation and formatting related to reports or thesis preparation.

 ## DISCLAIMER

 This repository represents completed academic work from my time as a graduate student.
 It is shared for educational and reference purposes only.

 If you are currently enrolled in a similar program or course, do not submit this work as your own.
 Use it only as a learning reference.

-## LICENSE

-Unless otherwise stated, this repository is shared for personal learning and educational review.
-No warranty is provided.

 ## AUTHOR